 When you leave the house for some time off without your young kids – ensuring there is another compos mentis adult around first, of course – it can be difficult to switch off the instincts.
 Someone struggles with their coat next to you: leave them to it!
-People drop umbrellas: they can pick them up themselves!
+People drop their umbrellas: they can pick them up themselves!
 You don’t have to be a twit about it and if help is obviously needed and can be given, it should be offered.
 But none of these other humans are entirely reliant on you and isn’t that marvellous?

 …they didn’t even realise you had gone.